mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 ## Source compatibility

-This is an additive proposal, existing code will continue to work.
+This is an additive proposal; existing code will continue to work.

 ## Effect on ABI stability